 All in all, this project took me about 30 minutes to create two beautiful and modern wreaths.

-I absolutely love the wreaths, I even got Rodney to use the word cute when he saw them!
+I absolutely love the wreaths!
 I can’t wait to make a summer wreath when the time comes.

 xoxo, jackie